KavishShah9/SQL_Project_1/README.md

 # Housing Data Analysis Project
-## This repository contains SQL Project which is based on real Covid-19 Data.
+## This repository contains SQL Project which is based on Nashville Housing Data.

 ### Key points of the project are highlighted below: